 It is the tax-filing season again!

-Here are some frequently asked questions (FAQs) if on tax-filing for Uber and Grab Drivers.
+Here are some frequently asked questions (FAQs) if on tax-filing for Go-Jek and Grab Drivers.

 Yes, all drivers regardless of you are full-time, part-time, ad-hoc or one-off drivers are required to declare.
 If you are employed as a driver under a limousine company, check with the company if they are under the auto-inclusion scheme or have they filed for you